ClusterHQ/flocker/docs/labs/installer.rst

 The experimental installer makes installing Flocker as easy as copying and editing a single YAML file with your node configuration and then running two or three commands to create the certificates and install the software on your nodes.

-It also supports deploying the :ref:`Flocker Docker plugin <labs-docker-plugin>` onto the same set of nodes.

 The installer is part of the `Unofficial Flocker Tools <https://github.com/clusterhq/unofficial-flocker-tools>`_ repository, so we will install that to begin with.

 .. note:: For the full, long-form installation instructions, see the  :ref:`official Flocker install instructions <installing-flocker>`.